This document was added 26/05/2020.

 Respondents who do not submit their completed questionnaire within a reasonable period of time after the survey reference date are followed up by mail and then telephoned if necessary.

-A sample of employing businesses is drawn from the ABS Business Register using the process outlined in Chapter 23.
+A sample of employing businesses is drawn from the ABS Business Register using the process outlined in the Methods Used in ABS Business Surveys section.
 Employing units are stratified by:

 Strata on the survey frame that are completely enumerated include those containing selection units with benchmark employment greater than a set cut off (this cut off will vary for different states/territories), and strata with a very small number of selection units in the population.

-In addition to constraints outlined in Chapter 23, sample selection is constrained by ensuring there is minimal overlap with other labour-related business surveys.
+In addition to constraints outlined in the Methods Used in ABS Business Surveys , sample selection is constrained by ensuring there is minimal overlap with other labour-related business surveys.

 The ABS reselects the sample for the MLC each time it is conducted.
 At the same time the overall design of the sample is examined to ensure that it remains efficient and cost-effective.
 For 2015-16 a sample of approximately 7,000 business units were selected.